 -

-At this time, tees can be purchased in-person at Thrifty Dutchess (8104 Fraser Ave, Fort McMurray, Ave) and at local events and markets.
+At this time, shirts can be purchased in-person at Thrifty Dutchess (8104 Fraser Ave, Fort McMurray, Ave) and at local events and markets.

 -